madhaught/leaflet-challenge/README.md

 Most of my work was done in the logic.js file in the js folder inside of the static folder.
 I used the provided starter code to get the index.html file and the body and map sections in the style.css file in the css folder inside of the static folder.

-To view this code one can go live with the index.html file.
+To view this code one can go live with the index.html file or on github pages.